Do I need Planning Permission?

 PD rights for single-storey extensions have now been increased permanently from

-- 4 metres to 8 metres for detached houses,
+- four metres to eight metres for detached houses

-- from 3 metres to 6 metres for all other houses.
+- from three metres to six metres for all other houses

-If you wish to build a 'larger' extension under PD, you must notify MVDC using the appropriate application form (see 'Planning Application Forms and Fees').
-These notifications are free of charge, and MVDC has eight weeks to decide if it complies with the regulations.
+If you wish to build a ‘larger’ extension under PD, you must notify us using the appropriate application form.
+There is no charge and we have up to eight weeks to decide if it complies with the regulations.

-Details can be found on the Planning Portal website using the direct links on this page (see 'Internet Links).
+Details can be found on the Planning Portal website.

 Most alterations to business premises need planning permission, including: